ahroach/opal_suspend/README.md

 Installation
 ------------

-opal\_key\_store is linked against OpenSSL's libcrypto, which provides the PBKDF2 implementation.
+opal\_key\_save is linked against OpenSSL's libcrypto, which provides the PBKDF2 implementation.
 It also requires the Linux nvme\_ioctl.h and sed-opal.h header files.